KeshavG69/LegalInsight/README.md

 ### PDF Upload

 Easily upload any legal document in PDF format directly through the web interface.
-JurisAI supports a wide range of legal documents, including chargesheets, case files, legal briefs, and more.
+LegalInsight supports a wide range of legal documents, including chargesheets, case files, legal briefs, and more.

 ### Document Summary Generation

-JurisAI employs state-of-the-art Natural Language Processing (NLP) techniques to provide an automatic and concise summary of the uploaded legal document.
+LegalInsight employs state-of-the-art Natural Language Processing (NLP) techniques to provide an automatic and concise summary of the uploaded legal document.
 This feature is designed to save time and improve efficiency by quickly highlighting the key points of the document.

 ### Judgment Retrieval

-JurisAI intelligently searches and retrieves judgments from past cases that are similar to the one described in the uploaded document.
+LegalInsight intelligently searches and retrieves judgments from past cases that are similar to the one described in the uploaded document.
 This feature is crucial for understanding precedents and preparing for court proceedings.

 ### Strategic Insights

-Using advanced AI algorithms, JurisAI suggests potential strategies and actions that a judge might consider applying in the case based on the content of the document.
+Using advanced AI algorithms, LegalInsight suggests potential strategies and actions that a judge might consider applying in the case based on the content of the document.
 These insights are derived from a comprehensive analysis of legal principles and past judgments.

 ### Chat with PDF